HomeLatest NewsCyber SecurityIndia has no plans to ‘tinker’ with upcoming cybersecurity rules

 Rejecting all speculations around a change in upcoming cybersecurity rules, the Union government has clarified that there is no relook on the upcoming cybersecurity rules that are set to come into force from the end of June.

-The new rules also mandate cloud service providers such as and virtual private network (VPN) companies to retain the names of their customers and IP addresses for at least five years, even after they stop using the company’s services.
+The new rules also mandate cloud service providers such as Amazon and virtual private network (VPN) companies to retain the names of their customers and IP addresses for at least five years, even after they stop using the company’s services.

 Advertisement